funcional-health-analytics/advanced-products/README.md

 * The total amount each customer will generate for the business

 ## Recomendations
+In a very general way, the recommender algorithm aims at suggesting relevant items to users (products to buy).
+Recommender systems are really critical in some industries as they can generate a huge amount of income when they are efficient or also be a way to stand out significantly from competitors.
+To develop recommender engines we are going to use the **turicreate** Python package.
+The **turicreate** recommender toolkit provides a unified interface to train a variety of recommender models and use them to make recommendations.

 ## Anomalies
 Anomalies detection helps us to see those transactions with unusual behavior, that is, such transactions wich the total units sold exceed the average units sold by 2 standard deviations.